 - Students will have a minimum of as many days as he or she missed to turn in make-up work.
-Missing assignments will be recorded as "!" for missing.
-This will be converted to a 0% unless work is completed within the timeframe.
-Grades may be lowered no more than 10% per day. - Teachers will document communications with students and parents (email, phone, letter, conference) when students consistently fail to complete work or master content.
+Missing assignments will be recorded as "!" and a "0%" for missing.
+This will be remain a 0% unless work is completed within the timeframe.
+Grades may be lowered no more than 10% per day for late assignments.
+If the student turns in the missing assignment, any grade lower than a 50% will be recorded as a 50%. - Teachers will document communications with students and parents (email, phone, letter, conference) when students consistently fail to complete work or master content.
 If unable to contact parents, teachers will refer the student to the school counselor and/or administrator as defined by the school.